codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 alt="Select Git provider"
 %}

->Notice that for all supported Git providers Codefresh will automatically create all the webhooks needed for triggering pipelines when a commit (or another event) happens.
+>Notice that for all supported Git providers, Codefresh automatically creates all the webhooks needed for triggering pipelines when a commit (or another event) happens.

-After adding the repository Codefresh will behave exactly the same, regardless of the selected Git provider.
+After adding the repository, Codefresh behavior is identical for all Git providers.
-You will be able to [create pipelines]({{site.baseurl}}/docs/pipelines/pipelines/) for different Git providers in exactly the same manner.
+You can [create pipelines]({{site.baseurl}}/docs/pipelines/pipelines/) for different Git providers in exactly the same manner.

 ## ABAC for Git Contexts

 **Account Level:** Pro and above

-> At this time, you will need to reach out to support to enable ABAC for Git Context and [Pipeline Execution Context]({{site.baseurl}}/docs/administration/pipeline-execution-context/).
+> At this time, you will need to reach out to support to enable ABAC for Git Context and [Pipeline Execution Context]({{site.baseurl}}/docs/administration/account-user-management/pipeline-execution-context/).

 ABAC for Git Context gives the ability to restrict using and handling of Git Contexts.
 We use tags on the git context to limit Teams and Execution Contexts for access control.
 There are four actions controlled by ABAC: Creating, Updating, Deleting, and Using Git Contexts.